Healthcare UX

 • Confirmation clarity (patients should never wonder if their appointment was booked)

 The goal is to make scheduling feel as easy as ordering groceries online, but with more empathy baked in.
+This is where patient-friendly design and health literacy considerations come into play.

 3. Streamline Intake Without Losing the Human Touch

 No one likes filling out the same forms over and over, especially while sick, nervous, or on a phone screen.
+Here's where smart, adaptive interfaces shine:

 • Pre-fill known data when possible